Features

 Animated Layout Changes

-Calculate a new layout and apply its results with an animation.
-Morph diagrams in an animated fashion between different layouts easily.
+Calculate a new layout and apply the results with animation.
+Easily transition between different layouts by animating the changes in the diagram.

 Layout Time Restriction

 Restrict the time for layout calculation.
 Layout algorithms can be stopped after a certain amount of time.
-They may finish with a valid layout of probably lower quality or abort without a result.
+They may either complete with a valid but potentially lower-quality layout or abort without producing a result.

 Restricted Port Locations